kynesyslabs/sdks/README.md

 yarn setup:pre-push
 ```

+The command will copy the pre-push file from `.github/hooks/pre-push` to the `.git/hooks` directory.

 > [!TIP]
 > This hook is not pushed to Github, so you need to run the command again if you reclone the repository.